-ganizations Covered by This Report •

-nt covers the Toyo Denki Group, including Toyo Denki Seizo K.K. and its consolidated subsidiaries. nce Guidelines • ing Initiative (GRI) "Sustainability Reporting Guidelines Version 4"
+- Organizations Covered by This Report This report covers the Toyo Denki Group, including Toyo Denki Seizo K.K. and its consolidated subsidiaries - Global Reporting Initiative (GRI) "Sustainability Reporting Guidelines Version 4"

 Toyo Denki Seizo K.K. has contributed with new technologies to the development of railways, industries and social infrastructure in Japan and the world.
 Toyo Denki Seizo K.K. was founded in 1918 in an aim to "domestically manufacture electrical equipment for rail vehicles" and will celebrate the 100th anniversary of its founding in June 2018.

 We are developing businesses in transportation, industry and information equipment sectors, and all the three sectors shares a high relevancy to society and the public interest.
 We contribute to the development of industry and enrichment of people's lives through our manufacturing expertise by leveraging high technological skills.
-We will continue to promote global development and aggressively work to develop advanced technologies befitting the name of "Toyo as a